Vega v0.7

 that actually work

-Vega is a fault-tolerant orchestration framework for AI agents.
-Erlang-style supervision, 850+ integrations via MCP, and a Slack-like dashboard where you watch your agents collaborate.
+Vega is a fault-tolerant orchestration runtime for AI agents.
+Erlang-style supervision, 850+ integrations via MCP, and a typed HTTP + SSE API any frontend can drive.

 Install